gdscbpdc/GDSC_BPDC_Webpage/docs/2023-2024/Workshops/07_Intro_to_Cloud.md

 - Learn about different cloud service models and deployment models.
 - Explore popular cloud service providers such as AWS, GCP and Azure.
 - Gain hands-on experience with cloud resources and services such as AWS Amplify and AWS S3 Buckets.
+- Understand the difference between IaaS and PaaS
 - Understand the benefits and challenges of cloud adoption.

 ## 🔍 **Prerequisites**
-To participate in this workshop, you should have a basic understanding of computer systems and networking.
-Familiarity with programming concepts and the command line interface will be beneficial.
+To participate in this workshop, you should have a basic understanding of computer systems.
 Please ensure you have the following requirements met:

-- Laptop with internet connectivity.
-- Web browser (preferably Google Chrome or Mozilla Firefox).
-- A valid email address to create accounts on cloud platforms.
+- pythonanywhere Account
+- AWS Account
 - Credit Card Details to signup for AWS.

 ## 🚀 **Workshop Outline**

-*The workshop will consist of the following sections:*

 1. Pre - Cloud Era and its Difficulties